lilnasy/gratelets/packages/stylex/README.md

 ### Svelte

 The code within a `<script>` tag of a svelte component is run once for each use of the component.
 It is, therefore compiled into a function.
 Stylex requires the `stylex.create()` call to happen at the top-level of a module.
-Svelte allows you to write top-level code in a `<script context="module">` tag.
-All your style definitions must be made inside the module context, or imported from a separate module.
+This means that style definitions can not be written inside a normal `<script>` tag.
+For cases like this, Svelte allows you to write top-level code in a `<script context="module">` tag.
+All your style definitions must be written inside one these tags, or imported from a separate module.

 ```svelte
 <script context="module">